 It has been argued repeatedly that since demand responsiveness is so low in U.S. wholesale power markets, partially due to regulatory restrictions, that price caps are required to mimic efficient outcomes, due to the potential for market power abuse.
 This syllogism is faulty on two accounts.
 First, the price cap levels used in California are in no way reflective of the prices that would occur even in a perfectly competitive market where (expected) scarcity existed.
-Second, as will be discussed in a later subsection, other mechanisms are available if market power controls are required.
-These do not have the undesirable effect of eliminating crucial scarcity price signals.
+Second, as will be discussed in a later subsection, if market power controls are required, other mechanisms are available that do not have the undesirable effect of eliminating crucial scarcity price signals.
 So the only logical economic conclusion is that the current price caps – especially at very low levels like $250/MWh – are prima facie inefficient.

 Three forms of evidence will be presented to support this conclusion:

 When scarcity exists, as was noted in the brief discussion of the spot pricing literature above, prices should be set by the willingness of users to pay for electricity.
 There are some users who might be willing – absent regulatory distortions of the type that plague California – to reduce their demand for less than $250/MWh.
-But the recent experience of the Cal ISO in implementing load reduction programs shows that such the amount of such load is small.
-The Cal ISO demonstrated that it was willing to pay far more for this for interruptible load, and saw few takers.
-Experience in other markets has shown that the willingness to pay for peak power for most customers is far above $250/MWh.
+But the recent experience of the Cal ISO in implementing load reduction programs shows that the amount of such load is small.
+The Cal ISO demonstrated that it was willing to pay far more than this for interruptible load, and saw few takers.
+Experience in other markets has shown that most interruptible customers are willing to pay far more than $250/MWh for peak power. .

 Second, economists like to point out that over time that SRMC prices (on average) must approach the long run marginal cost (LRMC) of new capacity.
 Real SRMCs (which should include scarcity rents) should therefore be sufficient to pay for new peaking capacity over time.
-By capping prices at low levels (e.g. $250 to $350/MWh), it is highly unlikely that low load factor peaking units can be economically viable in the market.
-However, these flexible units are exactly what are required to reliably meet load in California, as has been noted by the California Energy FERC, among others.
+By capping prices at low levels (e.g. $250 to $350/MWh), low load factor peaking units are highly unlikely to be economically viable in the market.
+However, these flexible units are exactly what are required to reliably meet load in California, as has been noted by the California Energy [Who?], among others.

 There would appear to be little evidence – from the actions of the Cal ISO or operators of other markets - that $250-350/MWh is even in the right order of magnitude.
 The California ISO uses a much higher level for the value of lost load in its own systems planning ($25,000/MWh).
 Why would it do so if the real willingness to pay for peak reliability were only $350/MWh?
 Other systems that use an explicit value of lost load cap on exchange prices use much higher prices, ranging from C$1000/MWh (~US$700/MWh) in Alberta to $A5,000/MWh (~$3,000/MWh) in the National Electricity Market in Australia.

 If FERC is interested in market efficiency – its proclaimed goal – then it cannot ignore the large and accumulating evidence that prices caps are inimical to that efficiency.
-As will be shown in the next section, other mechanisms exist which can do the job of controlling market power if needed without capping prices.
+As will be shown in the next section, other mechanisms exist which can better control market power, if needed.

-Price cap alternatives are less distortionary
+Alternative to crice caps are less distortionary